These saucy Baked Sweet and Sour Meatballs are an easy and delicious dinner time favourite.

 This sauce combo, of ginger & sesame, along with pineapple juice, rice vinegar and a little shot of spice from the sriracha, is delicious.
 When you bake your meatballs, there's a bonus of no added fat.

 And here's a little tip: make double the amount of meatballs, bake, cool and freeze half to have on hand.
 Cooked meatballs freeze beautifully, and you will have meatballs all ready for this, or any other meatball recipe.
 If you're looking for more meatball recipes, try this one for Hoisin Meatballs, or these Cajun Meatballs

 These sweet & sour meatballs are always a hit with kids.
 It's nice to make your meatballs a little on the smaller side for them.
 If you happen to have fresh pineapple, substitute that for the canned chunks.

 - ¼ cup panko bread crumbs

 - 1 egg

-- 2 tbsp grated fresh ginger or 1 tbsp dried ginger
+- 2 tablespoon grated fresh ginger or 1 tablespoon dried ginger

 - 1 clove garlic minced or crushed

-- 1 tbsp fresh chopped cilantro or parsley or 2 tsp dried
+- 1 tablespoon fresh chopped cilantro or parsley or 2 teaspoon dried

 - Salt & pepper